 I consider changing our light bulbs to be a very important part of our long-term strategy to save money and reduce our family’s resource footprint even further.
 And given the ridiculous amount of fossil fuels burned every day so we can see in the dark, any improvement in lighting efficiency we make as a nation of households will also decrease our dependence on foreign oil, and protect our air, water and natural resources at home.

-In fact, if every family and workplace replaced their standard incandescent bulbs with LEDs, we’d save $3.9 billion per year, and avoid emitting over 20 million metric tons of soot, methane, mercury and carbon pollution into the air!
+On a national level, if every family and workplace replaced their standard incandescent bulbs with LEDs, we’d save $3.9 billion per year, and avoid emitting over 20 million metric tons of soot, methane, mercury and carbon pollution into the air!

 Our nation could really use that kind of savings right now.